 Frequently Asked Questions About the 2020-21 Academic Year

 Courses for the coming academic year will be spread across three semesters of equal length, allowing greater flexibility for faculty and students.
 To accomplish this, some classes originally planned for fall or spring will be moved to the summer term, and students will be able to make progress toward their degree during every term, including completing major, Core, and premedical certificate requirements.
+GS students may take courses on a full-time or part-time schedule to best meet their needs

 The dates for the terms are as follows: